-If you are blessed with picture-in-picture mode, starting it is really easy.
-Simply start the video you want to watch, then go back to your home screen.
+Starting picture-in-picture is really easy.
+Simply play the video you want to watch, then go back to your home screen.
 The video should shrink down to a smaller window.
 If it doesn’t work and it should, make sure picture-in-picture mode is enabled in your settings.
 Head to your Settings app, then hit Apps and notifications > Advanced > Special access > Picture-in-picture > YouTube and toggle Allow picture-in-picture to the on position.

 Watching YouTube on your phone is great, but some content deserves a larger screen.
 If you own a Chromecast, Amazon Fire Stick, or smart TV then you can watch your YouTube content on a big screen without too much hassle.

 To stream from your phone’s YouTube app, simply open YouTube and tap the Cast to icon at the top of the screen.
 It looks like a square with a wonky Wi-Fi symbol at the bottom-left corner, and should be found next to the Search and Record icons.
 After selecting your device from the box that opens, simply select the video you want to watch and it’ll pop up on your TV.

 Not seeing the option to cast?
 Or is your device not showing up in the list?
 There are a couple of troubleshooting steps you can take.

 - Make sure you’ve downloaded a companion app if one is needed.
 The Google Home app (iOS) may help Chromecast users, while Amazon Fire Stick users should download the Amazon Fire TV app (iOS).